dannysperry/portfolio/README.md

 # Portfolio

-This is a public repo of the code used for Danny Sperry's portfolio.
-Nothing special, just Ruby on Rack hosted on Heroku.
+This is a public repo of the code used for Daniel Sperry's portfolio.
+Ruby on Rack hosted on Heroku.